 - Mobile storage shelving

-Drive In Pallet Racks vs. Selective Pallet Racks
+Drive In Pallet Racks vs. Selective Pallet Racking

-The key difference between drive in storage rack and selective pallet storage rack is that with drive in rack, the forklift truck drives into the rack's bays to get to the stored product.
+There are two key differences between drive in storage rack and selective pallet storage rack.
+With drive in rack, the forklift truck drives into the rack's bays to get to the stored product.
 With selective rack, the product is accessed from the front, back or sides of the rack but the forklift doesn't actually go inside the rack.
 There are no specified lanes between the rows with drive in.
 The bays can be as long or as short as needed.

 Drive in rack and drive through rack systems decrease storage and retrieval time while increasing efficiency and productivity among workers.
 Not only do they benefit your operations, they can also decrease your bottom line by giving you more storage room per dollar spent on racking.
 Because these racks create a more uniform load in a confined storage area, your forklift operators working in the system become more skillful drivers.
 In addition to these benefits, consider this – drive in and drive through systems are very energy efficient.
 Since the product is so densely loaded in this type of system, there is less air to be heated or cooled between your pallets and your forklifts don't need to drive as far to pick or place loads, thereby using less fuel.